 Over the years I have enjoyed contributing my work to tattoo magazines, books, and other projects.
 Check out the PUBLICITY PAGE for examples.
 But as time and technology progressed, my snapshots needed to improve in order to be included in nicer publications, large format books, etc. Therefore a few years ago I invested in a "prosumer" level digital camera, a nice backdrop, and soft-box flash units.
 A professional photographer friend came to the studio and helped to set everything up.
 Now the documentation photographs have much less "shine" from the flash and a consistent background, and they better represent the level of craft I have achieved.

-Initially I was primarily interested in quality closeups of finished tattoos for use online and for print reproduction, but ColinFraser hit on the idea of taking portraits of the clients in the happy moments after their new tattoo.
+Initially I was primarily interested in quality closeups of finished tattoos for use online and for print reproduction, but then I started taking portraits of the clients in the happy moments after their new tattoo.
 The endorphin induced smiles on their faces are priceless!

-With a little digital magic, we turn these shots into "souvenir photos" to document their tattoo experience.
-Each photo has a celtic knotwork border and includes my website URL and signature.
+With a little digital magic, I frame up these shots into "souvenir photos" to document their tattoo experience.
+Each photo has a Celtic knotwork border and includes my website URL and signature.

 In addition to being a "value added" gift for clients, these photos serve also as excellent advertising.
 People are grateful to post quality photos to social media sites, and because each one includes the "digital bread crumb trail" of my signature and URL, more eyes find their way back to the website.

 After each tattoo, the client receives a framed closeup and portrait in their email inbox before they have even left the studio: